MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 <details>
 <summary><strong>🧪 Rune of Strong Acid</strong></summary>
-Same as the regular Acid rune, but cthe radius is wider and can destroy more blocks.
+Same as the regular Acid rune, but the radius is wider and can destroy more blocks.
  <br>
 <sub><strong>Base:</strong>Potion of Acidity II</sub>
   <br>